-means the price for a telecommunications offer over a defined billing or charging period.
+means the price for a telecommunications offer over a defined billing, charging period or recharge validity period has the meaning given to it in the Privacy Act.

 For example, a month-by-month plan would provide a periodic price of 1 month, a 28-day plan would provide a periodic price of 28 days.
-A 365-day prepaid recharge would display the annual recharge cost as its periodic price.
+A 365-day pre-paid recharge would display the annual recharge cost as its periodic price.